For: PT, OT, PTA, OTA, OTHER LICENSED HEALTHCARE PROVIDERS

 - List potential strategies to implement therapeutic neuroscience into clinic practice regarding time, staff, billing and traditional therapeutic treatments

-- Communicate to their patient/client that pacing and graded exposure is the key to recovery when provided a patient scenario.
+- Describe to their patient/client how pacing and graded exposure is the key to recovery when provided a patient scenario.

-- Demonstrate the clinical ability to apply pain neuroscience education to clinical practice with the use of at least one metaphor shared in class
+- Extend key concepts of pain neuroscience education to clinical practice with the use of at least one metaphor shared in class

 Des Moines University Accreditation Statement